-Whether you’re in the process of creating a new brand, or you’re keen to spice up an existing one, it’s worth bearing in mind that a strong brand is more than just a name, a logo and a company color scheme.
+Whether you’re in the process of creating a new brand or you’re keen to spice up an existing one, it’s worth bearing in mind that a strong brand is more than just a name, a logo, and a company color scheme.
 Creating a recognizable eCommerce brand that consumers view as real and trustworthy is a serious undertaking – but one that reaps plentiful rewards if done well.
 Ask yourself, what makes your business compelling?
 How would your customers pick you out of a crowd?
-Building a successful eCommerce brand is as much about the human aspects of listening, storytelling and finding a purpose as it is about having the perfect font.
-How will you create an e-commerce brand that feels authentic to your customers in 2017?
+Building a successful eCommerce brand is as much about the human aspects of listening, storytelling, and finding a purpose as it is about having the perfect font.
+So how will you create an e-commerce brand that feels authentic to your customers in 2022?

 Trust begins with listening.
-This applies to all kinds of human relationship, including that between a customer and a business owner.
+This applies to all kinds of human relationships, including between a customer and a business owner.
 Would you trust a merchant who doesn’t answer your queries or concerns?
 Would you spend money with them?
 Likely not.
-All successful eCommerce business owners understand that they need to be available to their customers, whether that’s by phone, by email or through live chat.
-If you can answer a visitor’s query while they are still in the mind to buy, you are much more likely to convert them.
+All successful eCommerce business owners understand that they need to be available to their customers, whether that’s by phone, by email, or through live chat.
+If you can answer a visitor’s query while still in mind to buy, you are much more likely to convert them.

-Customer service is a biggie, and it says as much (if not more) about your brand than how it looks and feels.
-People appreciate being listened to, and having their customer journey made easy for them.
+Customer service is a biggie, and it says as much (if not more) about your brand as it looks and feels.
+People appreciate being listened to and having their customer journey easy for them.
 If you want your eCommerce brand to come across as authentic, be there for your customers when they need you.
 Word of mouth travels fast, and if customers know you can be relied upon, they will return to you time after time – and likely recommend your business to friends and family too.

 Humans are born storytellers, and our brains respond to stories in deeply affecting ways.
 They offer much more than a simple ad or sales pitch – they connect to our values and emotions.
 So consider the story of your brand.
 Why does your brand exist?
-In the answer lies your story – and through your story, you make a connection with your audience.
+In the answer lies your story – and through your story, you connect with your audience.
 But here’s a tip: any old story will not do.
-It must be your story, told with a flair and personality that aligns with your brand identity.
+Your story must be told with a flair and personality that aligns with your brand identity.
 For best results, keep it simple.
 Simple stories are shareable and more likely to stick in the reader’s mind.

-The best and quickest way to get to the root of what your brand is all about is to ask yourself: what is your purpose?
+The best and quickest way to get to the root of your brand is all about is to ask yourself: what is your purpose?
 What are you trying to change, and what needs are you trying to meet?
 An authentic brand knows what it’s fighting for – or against.
-With a compelling mission, you are more likely to inspire others to adopt your mindset.
+You are more likely to inspire others to adopt your mindset with a compelling mission.
 If your purpose as a business is nothing more than making a profit, this doesn’t give you much to work with when making brand decisions.
-A strong eCommerce brand embraces its beliefs and wears them on its sleeve.
+A robust eCommerce brand embraces its beliefs and wears them on its sleeve.

 Let’s take a brand most of us have heard of Innocent Smoothies.
 Their whole deal – their ethos – is sustainability.
-From their ingredients to their packaging, their mission is to do business in a way that benefits society and the environment.
+From their ingredients to their packaging, their mission is to do business to benefit society and the environment.
 But let me guess, you already knew that?
 That’s because their brand is doing its job.

 Consistency is essential

 Which of your friends do you trust more?
 The level-headed friend who you can always count on, or the flaky friend who is constantly reinventing themselves?
 It’s a leading question – we already know the answer.
-In life and in business, consistency forms an important foundation of trust.
-On some level, we already understand who our real friends are.
+In life and business, consistency forms an essential foundation of trust.
+So on some level, we already understand who our real friends are.

-As your customers come to know you and your store better, they will start to anticipate how your business is going to behave based on their previous experiences.
-If a customer has a positive experience shopping with you and they come back a second time, they will be expecting the same positive experience.
+As your customers come to know you and your store better, they will start to anticipate how your business will behave based on their previous experiences.
+If a customer has a positive experience shopping with you and comes back a second time, they will expect the same positive experience.
 And if they don’t get it?
 You’re deflating their expectations of you.
-With so many flaky brands out there, consumers really value those that live up to (and exceed) their needs.
+With so many flaky brands out there, consumers value those that live up to (and exceed) their needs.

 Consistency is also about recognition.
-At the outset of creating your brand, think about how you want to position yourself – and stick to it.
-This applies to everything from how you respond to customer service requests, to your tone of voice, the imagery you use and how quick you are to handle order fulfillment.
+So at the outset of creating your brand, think about how you want to position yourself – and stick to it.
+This applies to everything from how you respond to customer service requests to your tone of voice, the imagery you use, and how quickly you handle the order fulfillment.

-- Keep your tone consistent across all of your website content, from your about page to your product descriptions.
+- Keep your tone consistent across your website content, from your about page to your product descriptions.
 If you’re cheeky, be cheeky.
 If you’re geeky, be geeky.
-Don’t give your website a split personality
+Don’t give your website a split personality.

 - Use complementary imagery that sticks to a theme.
 For example, if you like your product images on a white background, have them all on a white background.
-Keep camera angles in sync and aim to create a signature style in your photography.
-If in doubt, keep it simple – it’s easy to overengineer your imagery
+Keep camera angles in sync and create a signature style in your photography.
+If in doubt, keep it simple – it’s easy to overengineer your imagery.

 - Do your product photos accurately represent your products?
 This is very important – it’s akin to using a 10-year-old photo of yourself on a dating site – the risk of disappointment is high.
 Make sure that when your customers receive their purchase from you, it looks and feels as they would expect